 This course is for the advanced singer.
 Understanding of vocal technique and choral tone is required.
 Must be able to sight/read music.
 Intermediate/Advanced music is taught.
-REQUIREMENTS: All concerts, festivals, and occasional performances outside of school.
-Students may have to purchase a choir polo shirt and black pants.
-Formal uniform is provided.
+REQUREMENTS: All concerts, festivals, and occasional performances outside of school.
+Choir expenses may be required.